Enigma-Mre/MyCV/README.md

 # MyCV
-This is a short butt descriptive CV of myself.
+This is a short but descriptive CV of myself.